Genoise

 Weigh out your 1.25 oz. for the genoise and freeze the rest after it comes to room temperature.

-In a large mixing bowl set over a pan of simmering water, heat the eggs and sugar until just lukewarm, stirring constantly.
+In a large mixing bowl set over a pan of simmering water, heat the eggs, sugar and vanilla until just lukewarm, stirring constantly.

 Remove about 3/4 cup egg mixture and whisk in the warm-and-liquid-but-not-scalding-hot beurre noisette.